 It may be hard to believe but you can actually start a fire using your para cord bracelet.
 In fact, some companies purposefully include flammable strands in the cord in case you need to make an emergency fire.

 Some of the newer and more advanced paracord bracelets like the Atomic Bear Paracord Bracelet, allow you to start a fire more easily with your paracord braids and without having to drag strands out of your cord.

 One of the coolest things about a paracord bracelet is that you can actually make one yourself.
 It only requires some cord, a buckle, and a lighter to help prevent the edges of the cord from fraying.
 It might also require a bit of patience as well as the process can be quite tedious!

-There are plenty of resources online that explain how to make a paracord bracelet, but the best way to learn is by watching how it’s done and practicing.
+There are plenty of resources online that explain how to make a military bracelet, but the best way to learn is to watch and practice.
 Check out this video that provides a step-by-step account of how to make a paracord bracelet.

 As something that you can choose to make on your own or purchase for an incredibly affordable price, it really is a no-brainer that you need to bring a paracord bracelet with you the next time you decide to go on your next trip.